danalite/autool/README.md

 ## Project AuTool
 AuTool is the next-generation robotic process automation tool that makes SaaS integration easier.

+### Getting Started
+-
+- Subscribe to AuTool

 ### Example: Actions in Single Click
 - [Arrange windows on your screen]():